winglang/wing/docs/04-reference/winglang-spec.md

 #### 1.7.3 Unwrapping using `if let`

-The `if let` statement can be used to test if an optional is defined and *unwrap*s it into a non-optional variable defined inside the block:
+The `if let` statement can be used to test if an optional is defined and *unwrap* it into a non-optional variable defined inside the block:

 ```js